VinawoodVinawood *

 Frequently Asked Questions

-Is Vinawood's phenolic plywood CE marked?
+Is Vinawood's film-faced plywood CE marked?

 Can I import phenolic plywood from Vietnam directly?